zanddev/zanddev/README.md

-- 👋 Hi, I’m @zanddev, I live in [Cesena](https://en.wikipedia.org/wiki/Cesena) (Romagna, Italy) and I'm from [Conegliano](https://en.wikipedia.org/wiki/Conegliano) (TV, Veneto), homeland of wine [Prosecco](https://www.prosecco.wine/en/territory) 🥂
+- 👋 Hi, I’m @[zanddev](http://bitly.com/98K8eH), I live in [Cesena](https://en.wikipedia.org/wiki/Cesena) (Romagna, Italy) and I'm from [Conegliano](https://en.wikipedia.org/wiki/Conegliano) (TV, Veneto), homeland of wine [Prosecco](https://www.prosecco.wine/en/territory) 🥂
-- 👀 I’m interested in Computer Science and I'm trying to learn how to use Git
+- 👀 I’m interested in Computer Science and I'm trying to learn how to use [Git](https://en.wikipedia.org/wiki/Git)
 - 🌱 I’m currently learning [Computer Science in Cesena](https://corsi.unibo.it/1cycle/ComputerScienceEngineering) *[(italian version)](https://corsi.unibo.it/laurea/IngegneriaScienzeInformatiche)* with [Alma Mater Studiorum - University of Bologna](https://www.unibo.it/en/)
-- 💞️ I’m looking to collaborate on a OOP Project, I am actually [alone](http://bitly.com/98K8eH)
+- 💞️ I used to look for a collaboration on a OOP Project but I am actually engaged in a team
 - 📫 How to reach me (zand.dev@gmail.com) or Instagram @[zand.dev](https://instagram.com/zand.dev/)
 - 🚃 I like to travel and specially by [train](https://www.trenitalia.it/); I'm captured by them, specially if [historical](https://www.fondazionefs.it)
 - 🍷 I also like '[Hugo](https://en.wikipedia.org/wiki/Hugo_(cocktail))' cocktail, preferably to drink in company